CMC Markets: 1989–2001: Early years

-2000–2007: Global expansion
+2002–2007: Global expansion

 In 2002, CMC Markets began its global expansion, opening offices in multiple countries and growing its spread betting operations in the UK alongside its international CFD business.
 The first overseas office was opened in Sydney, Australia, led by Goran Drapac and David Trew.
 The first North American office was opened in 2003 in New York, headed by Josh Levy.
 This was followed in 2005 by the acquisition of the Canadian broker Shorcan Index, which was integrated as the company's Toronto office under the leadership of Simon Grayson.

 From 2001 to 2005, CMC Markets also operated under the brand name deal4free.com to promote its zero-commission trading services, primarily targeting UK-based spread betting clients.
 However, commissions were later reinstated, and the brand was retired as part of a company-wide rebranding in September 2005.

 In 2006, CMC Markets planned to go public through an initial public offering (IPO), but the effort was abandoned at the last minute, with the company citing unfavorable market conditions.

 In 2007, the company purchased Digital Look, a financial media and technology company that operated the financial information site Digitallook.com and provided data to third parties.
 The acquisition was integrated into CMC's London operations, although Digital Look continued offering services to external clients.
 That same year, CMC acquired the Australian stockbroker Andrew West.
 The acquisition was merged into its Australian operations under the new name CMC Markets StockBroking, which continued to provide physical share broking services in Australia.

 Later in 2007, Goldman Sachs acquired a 10% stake in CMC Markets for £140 million, valuing the company at £1.4 billion.

-2008–2013: Сrisis after the Great Recession
+2008–2013: Financial crisis and restructuring

 During the Great Recession of 2008–2009, CMC Markets experienced a significant decline in profits.
-In response, Peter Cruddas changed his management team and closed seven offices and reduced the company headcount from a high of 1,100 employees.
+In response, Peter Cruddas changed the management team, closed seven offices, and reduced the company's headcount from a peak of 1,100 employees.

 In 2010, the company introduced its Next Generation trading platform to the UK market.
-This new software offered enhancements over the previous MarketMaker platform, including the ability to quote market prices to additional decimal points and execute trades without re-quotes.
+The new software offered improvements over the previous MarketMaker platform, including the ability to quote market prices to additional decimal points and execute trades without re-quotes.

 By 2011, CMC Markets had reduced its operations to 17 offices across four continents and a workforce of over 700 employees.
 That same year, the company sold its Digital Look business unit to the Spanish-based Web Financial Group.

-In 2012, CMC Markets reported a 21% drop in revenue and a pre-tax loss of £19.4 million.
-Following this financial downturn, Peter Cruddas dismissed then-CEO Doug Richards and reassumed the role of chief executive.
-As part of ongoing cost-cutting measures, the company further reduced its workforce by one-third.
+In January 2013, following a period of declining performance, Peter Cruddas returned as chief executive, replacing Doug Richards.
+For the financial year ended 31 March 2013, the company reported a 21% fall in revenue and a pre-tax loss of £2.8 million, and reduced its workforce by about one-third.